The Making of EVOO

 QUALITY STARTS WITH THE OLIVES

 The saying goes, 'you can't make quality olive oil with bad quality olives'.
-That's why it's imperative to be proactive, and that starts in the field from start to the finish.
+That's why it's imperative to be proactive, and that starts in the field from start to finish.

 Harvesting begins early in the morning when it's cool to mitigate any temperature issues.